The Trainer Renewal of Certification was agreed by the DDPI Board on 15th October 2018

 - Your current Level One and Level Two handouts

-The DDPI Board Certification, Renewal and Appeals Committee will advise if it is felt that further evidence is required in order to meet the DDPI renewal standards.
+Your DDP Renewal Consultant will advise if it is felt that further evidence is required in order to meet the DDPI renewal standards.

-If you disagree with further evidence of a good level of skill being required, you may ask for or a second opinion which will be final.
+If you disagree with further evidence of a good level of skill being required, you may refer to the Certification and Supervision Committee and ask for or a second opinion which will be final.

 Please note that although the Board does not require a yearly minimum of trainings for renewal of certification, it would be expected that you facilitate at least one training per year, with a combination of Level One and Level Two trainings over the 4-year period.

 If you have had a break from training of more than 2 years, the DDPI Board will contact you to ascertain your future plans and if any support is needed.
 You will be expected to update your knowledge by reviewing the current training materials, and you will be asked to consider joining another trainer/co-training to refresh your skills and knowledge.